- Fee assured

 Hearing aid prescription for children (0-16 years) and adults

 Balance or dizziness assessment for children (7-16 years) and adults

 Auditory processing disorder assessment for children (5-16 years) and adults

 Tinnitus assessment, information and advice

 Noise protection devices, DIY plugs, swim plus, music plugs and sleep plugs for all age groups

-With his training and vast experience, he has helped thousands of his clients with the care and compassion everybody deserves.
-This includes people with hearing and balance impairment in all age groups.
+Jay is NHS trained and has a vast experience of dealing with hearing and balance issues in both children and adults.
 In fact, the youngest person he saw for a hearing assessment and hearing aid prescription was a two weeks old little baby; and the oldest person was a 106 years old former boxer.
-He considers it a privilege to be able to work with that vast age-group, learning from the experience and helping people to have a better life at the same time.
+He considers it a privilege to be able to work with such a diverse clinical age-group, learning from the experience and helping people to have a better life at the same time.

-With his basic training in speech therapy and aural rehabilitation, he has an added advantage of understanding the communication issues that can arise irrespective of hearing loss.
-For example, he once identified a gentleman with comprehension problem known as 'receptive aphasia' who was deemed to be a poor user of hearing aid as he was not able to understand the family, even with the best hearing aids provided to him by his audiology team.
-This gentleman was referred to his General Physician with a note and was later diagnosed with a root cause.
-On another occasion, he identified a specific issue known as 'wide vestibular aqueduct' in a school going girl that can cause fluctuating hearing loss, who was deemed to be 'making up' his hearing loss when she will present different hearing loss on successive tests.
+With additional training in speech therapy and aural rehabilitation, he has an added advantage of understanding the communication issues that can arise irrespective of hearing loss.
+For example, he once identified a gentleman with comprehension problem known as 'receptive aphasia' who was deemed to be a poor user of hearing aid as he was not able to understand his family, even with the best hearing aids provided to him by his audiology team.
+This gentleman was referred to his General Physician with a note and was later diagnosed with the root cause in the brain (rather than the ears).
+On another occasion, he identified a specific issue known as 'wide vestibular aqueduct' in a school going girl that can cause fluctuating hearing loss, who was deemed to be 'making up' her hearing loss when she will present different hearing loss on successive tests.

 Jay has keen interest in academics and research.
 He has various national and international publications to his credit.
 He organises his own clinical audiology courses and is often asked to deliver lectures at various national and international conferences, seminars etc.